Hygge — the cure for your cold-weather blues

 These days I wake up to complete darkness.
 When my work day is over, I try to bask in the last hour or two of light before the sun plays hide and seek until dawn the next day.
 A decrease of sunlight disrupts the body’s internal clock leading to a drop in serotonin levels (you know, our “happy hormones”) so no wonder I — and most likely millions of other people — am feeling out of the loop.
 Swedes have it even worse: In January the sun rises a little before 9 am and sets before 3 pm.

-Hygge.
+If that’s not enough to disturb your circadian rhythm, I don’t know what is.
+However, Scandinavians have devised a whole system to keep sane and happy during these dark months: they call it Hygge.
 Although some may say there are no English word equivalents, I think that “cozy” comes in pretty close or “cheerful communal coziness”.
 The point is that we can all use a little bit of hygge in our lives, especially in the months to come.

-a quality of cosiness and comfortable conviviality that engenders a feeling of contentment or well-being.”
+HYGGE a quality of cosiness and comfortable conviviality that engenders a feeling of contentment or well-being.”
 Pronounced “hoo-guh,”

 - Make an autumn and winter reading, watching or listening list